necst/ropeerto/experiments/2_image_registration/README.md

 **N.B.:** Since hardware synthesis can take hours, we provide a pre-generated bitstream for the AMD Alveo u55c platform, found in `hw/bitstream/cyt_top.bit` (or one-sided).

-The provided design targets the **U55C** platform, indentically to the one that can be synthesized by following the steps described below.
+The provided design targets the **U55C** platform, identically to the one that can be synthesized by following the steps described below.
 It features:

 - **16 Processing Elements (PEs)** for histogram computation
 - **16 Processing Elements (PEs)** for entropy computation